-Upper Dolpo Trek passes through many gigantic mountains Annapurna, Dhaulagiri and Kanjiroba, to name a few and passed through Lower Dolpo, at one time a small kingdom in its own right.
-The trekkers of this regions are enthused greatly about the wild remoteness, the stunning mountain scenery and the fact that the local people had that innocent friendliness peculiar to people who live in excessively remote mountainous regions.
+Upper Dolpo Trek passes through many gigantic mountains Annapurna, Dhaulagiri, and Kanjiroba, to name a few and passed through Lower Dolpo, at one time a small kingdom in its own right.
+The trekkers of these regions are enthused greatly about the wild remoteness, the stunning mountain scenery, and the fact that the local people had that innocent friendliness peculiar to people who live in excessively remote mountainous regions.

 Explore the mystique hidden land of Inner Dolpo

 Tibetan Buddhism and Bonpo culture walk through desolate, stunning landscapes.